mikeal/ZDAG/README.md

 ```

 The compression table is deterministically ordered, so you can predict
-the ordering of all the keys and values in your structure but
+the table ordering of all the keys and values in your structure but
 you can't alter the sort order programmatically.

 ZDAG is a fully deterministic format.
 Data can only ever be encoded